v3il/hgf-helper/README.md

 # HGF helper

 ## Overview
-This is a small extension for the Chrome browser that allows you to play minigames on the hitsquadgodfather channel in semi-afk mode.
+This is a small extension for the Chrome browser that allows you to play minigames on the `.tv/hitsquadgodfather` channel in semi-afk mode.
 It consists of two sections.

 ### Twitch helper
    A widget mounts on the stream page, allows you to play minigames in semi-automatic mode.
 The main features of the widget: